Choose another lake

 Developing

 In 2018, the stocking of 5,976 blue catfish at 5.9 inches occurred in Spring Lake!
 The IDNR Little Grassy Hatchery began production in 2018 using brood fish obtained from Powerton Lake and the Mississippi River near Grafton.
 It will be exciting to evaluate this introduction.
 In 2022, 2 blue catfish from 15 to 16 inches were collected in the spring trap net, and anglers have reported catching them.
 In 2020, Little Grassy hatchery stocked an additional 2,490 blue catfish at 4.8 inches on 10/8/2020.
-In 2021, 8,300 fish at 5.1 inches were stocked, and in 2022, 8,300 fish at 5.9 inches were stocked.
-A natural reproducing population has been established in Canton Lake with a 1-time stocking of non-vulnerable blue catfish at a rate of 20 per surface acre.
+In 2021, 8,300 fish at 5.1 inches were stocked.
+In 2022, 8,300 fish at 5.9 inches were stocked.
+And in 2023, 4,161 fish at 6.6 inches were stocked.
+In 2023, the blue catfish population was surveyed using low pulse DC boat electrofishing in June and September.
+The June survey collected 54 fish from 7.8 inches to 23.9 inches in 60 minutes.
+The September survey collected 24 fish from 10 inches to 20.2 inches in 30 minutes.
+The blue catfish stocking appears to have created a fast-growing population with high survival.
+The average relative weight was 102 for the June survey fish.
+Future targeted survey will be completed to evaluate the blue catfish population in Spring Lake.

 BLUEGILL